datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. index:: ! datalad command; create-sibling-gitlab

-Luckily, DataLad can make all of this very easy with the :command:`datalad create-sibling-github` (:manpage:`datalad-create-sibling-github` manual) command (or, for `GitLab <https://about.gitlab.com/>`_, :command:`datalad create-sibling-gitlab`, :manpage:`datalad-create-sibling-gitlab` manual).
+Luckily, DataLad can make this very easy with the :command:`datalad create-sibling-github` command (or, for `GitLab <https://about.gitlab.com/>`_, :command:`datalad create-sibling-gitlab`).

 The two commands have different arguments and options.
 Here, we look at :command:`datalad create-sibling-github`.